jwhitlock/meao/_drafts/mdn-changelog.md

 [update from Django 1.8 to 1.11](https://hacks.mozilla.org/2018/07/mdn-changelog-for-june-2018/#shipped-django-111).
 In August, we'll update our client libraries and code so we can update to Elasticsearch 5.6, the next major release.
-We don't expect many user-visible changes with the new server.
+We don't expect many user-visible changes with the new server, but we also don't plan to lose site search due to missing the deadline.